 We decided to name the black and white male puppy "Cow" and the brown female puppy "Junior".
 It was simple for Cow; he resembles one.
 As for Junior, all we wanted after skipping lunch to rescue the dogs was to have a hearty meal and Carl's Jr (an American Fast Food Chain selling gigantic burgers) came into our mind.
 Eureka, why not just name the dog that!

 En route to Lynn's place, we realised that Cow kept leaning against Junior in the cage.
 Instinctively, we knew we were right; they were clearly in love.
-Usually, stray animals that were rescued will jump around in the cage.
+Usually, stray animals that are rescued will jump around in the cage.
 Instead, Cow and Junior were quiet throughout, peacefully enjoying the journey.
 However, the affectionate look on Junior and reassuring touches of Cow definitely elucidate their joy at being rescued together.

 All seems well as we brought them to the Fosterer.
-We arranged a customary visit to the vet and that is when we received a shocking news.
+We arranged a customary visit to the vet and that is when we received a shocking piece of news.
 Cow and Junior were diagnosed with Parvo Virus, a highly contagious virus that is spread from dog to dog.
 Those diagnoses with the virus can have a mortality rate as high as 91%.
 The dogs rescued by other groups were also down with the same virus.

 We were shocked when the vet broke the news to us.
 We had high anticipation of finding a good home for them before this.
 However, we have to do what was necessary.
 Reluctantly, we separated Cow and Junior as Cow needed to be hospitalised due to more severe condition.
 Junior was given antibiotics and handed to her new Fosterer Jenn while Cow was sent to the Vet for his treatment and was entrusted to Fosterer Lynn.

 Cow was hospitalised for 2 days before we decided to treat him at home due to the high medical bills.
 During his stay at the hospital, we brought Junior to visit Cow.
 Junior refused to leave Cow's ward and Cow was struggling to break free from the cage to meet Junior.
 It really shatters our heart to see this Romeo and Juliet duo.
 However, we know this is necessary to nurse Cow back to health again.
-As I stroked Junior, trying to calm her down, I reassured her of my promise to keep them together after Cow was discharge.
+As I stroked Junior, trying to calm her down, I reassured her of my promise to keep them together after Cow was discharged.

 "You'll need to leave this ward with me so that we can visit Cow again."